Basecamp vs Teamwork 2026: Which Project Management Tool Is Actually Worth Your Money?

 |---|---|

-| Flat-rate pricing saves real money at scale | No Gantt charts or timeline views |
+| Flat-rate pricing saves serious money at scale | No Gantt charts or timeline views |

 | Extremely easy to learn and use | No built-in time tracking |

-| Great for async remote teams | No billing or invoicing features |
+| Excellent for async remote teams | No billing or invoicing features |

-| Hill Charts are genuinely useful | Fewer integrations than competitors |
+| Hill Charts are genuinely useful and unique | Fewer integrations available |

-| Unlimited projects on paid plans | Not suitable for client billing work |
+| Unlimited projects on paid plans | Won't work for client billing |

 | Clean, distraction-free interface | Support is email/chat only |